AnkushNakaskar/GCPDeployementManager/README.md

     -advanced-configurationtest : is the deployement name.You can search the details of this deployment in GCP search             "Deployment manager"

   3.Read more : https://cloud.google.com/deployment-manager/docs/step-by-step-guide

+/*Most Important is the resource type in configuration */

+type: compute.v1.instance